How to set up a donation page and raise money for what matters

 If you’ve decided to dive into the world of crowdfunding, you might be wondering how to create a donation page that will inspire others to give.
-Maybe you want to get help with bills.
-Or you might be raising funds to help hurricane victims recover.
+Maybe you want to get help with bills for medical treatments or funeral costs.
+Or you might be running a race for charity to raise funds to help hurricane victims recover, support a children’s hospital, or raise money for an animal shelter.
 Whatever your cause, it’s crucial to set up a donation page that is compelling and tells your unique story.

 Which crowdfunding platform is best for your donation page?